 Additionally, trading one crypto for another requires a “yes” check even though that too doesn’t constitute a “taxable event.”

-The only time you can own crypto without needing to check “yes” is if you bought it before 2020 and held throughout the whole year without any transactions.
+The only time you can own crypto without needing to check “yes” in your 2021 taxes is if you bought it before 2021 and held it throughout the whole year without any additional transactions in the calendar year.
 Again, hard forks resulting in airdrops would also require a “yes.”

 Despite all of this, there is still plenty of confusion about certain aspects of how cryptocurrencies are supposed to be taxed.
 You can read all of what the IRS has officially noted on the subject here.